szabgab/dancer-spa-book-source/manuscript/preface.md

 ### X

-Server side input validation: While checking the input in the client can improve usability and the responsiveness of the web site, it cannot replace server sitde input validation.
+Server side input validation: While checking the input in the client can improve usability and the responsiveness of the web site, it cannot replace server side input validation.
 After all a person who might want to break in your service can circumvent the client side validation and send data directly to your back-end.
 You need to protect your service at that point.

 ### X